microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

 1. You start by preparing the state $\ket \psi$.
    To do this, you can represent $\ket \psi$ as follows:
    $$\frac 2 3 \ket{00} + \big( \frac 1 {\sqrt 5} \ket{0} + \frac 2 {\sqrt 5} \ket{1} \big) \frac {\sqrt 5} 3 \ket{1}$$
-   This representation tells you how we should rotate individual qubits.
+   This representation tells you how you should rotate individual qubits.
 2. To figure out the measurement outcome probabilities in the computational basis, you can just use the `DumpMachine` function that lists probabilities associated with each basis state present in the superposition.
 3. To figure out the measurement outcome probabilities in the Pauli X basis, you can apply a transformation that maps the two-qubit Pauli X basis into the two-qubit computational basis.
 This transformation just applies a Hadamard gate to each of the qubits.
 4. View probabilities of each basis state with the `DumpMachine` function.
 Thanks to the previous step, the following state equivalence holds: